jiajunxin/rsa_accumulator/README.md

 # rsa_accumulator

-A RSA accumulator library for experiment.
+An RSA accumulator library for experiment.
 DO NOT use in production environment.